CLI Reference

 |---|---|

-pulse setup | Bootstrap a local or remote Pulse account/project and save config |
+pulse setup | Manually bootstrap a local or remote Pulse account/project and save config |

 pulse up | Start the managed local Pulse server in the background |